sv26031/KA_and_KC_download_helpers/README.md

 USAGE
 ======================

-1. Create a bookmarklet.
-Name it something you'll remember (KissAnime-DLC) and use the following as the 'Location:'

 ```
 javascript:(function(){var%20script=window.document.createElement("script");script.src="https://rawgit.com/Amraki/KissAnime-DLC/master/kissanime.js";document.body.appendChild(script);window.document.getElementsByTagName("head")[0].appendChild(script);})();
 ```
+1. Create a bookmarklet.
+Name it something you'll remember (KissAnime-DLC) and paste the above javascript in the 'Location' field.

 2. Make sure you're logged into KissAnime.
-Make a free account if needed.
+Make a free account if necessary.

 3. Go to the main episode page of the anime you want to download.